davidshch/PathPal/README.md

 # Real-Time GPS and Mapping
 ## Live ETA that automatically adjusts for delays
-## Automatic location sharing for trutsec connections
+## Automatic location sharing for trusted connections

 # Extra Safety
 ## Panic Button that discretly alerts authorities built into the app